ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 After the project manager approves annotation sets in an annotation task, annotations in documents that do not overlap with other annotation sets become ground truth.
 For documents that overlap between annotation sets (represented by "doc 2" in this example), the project manager must adjudicate and resolve conflicts.
 The annotations in overlapping documents do not become ground truth until they are approved through adjudication.

-Ground truth is then used for training and testing a machine-learning annotator, or it can be used as the basis for the next iteration of annotator component development.
+Ground truth is then used for training and testing a machine learning annotator, or it can be used as the basis for the next iteration of annotator component development.
 To use ground truth in a new iteration, you must create a new annotation task.

 ![Shows how the annotations added by two human annotators become ground truth.
 One document, labeled &#34;doc 2&#34;, is annotated by both human annotators.
 The annotations in this overlapping document must be adjudicated before they become ground truth.](images/wks_datatruth.png)